Top Stories

 Let me start with what I saw.
 The expanses above me were an aged off-white with the wildest, strangest assortment of clouds you can think of.
 Texture.
 Icy tile held accountable by gravity unyieldingly pressed itself to the back of my head, my shoulder blades, me, as I look up into the restless sea of plaster directly above me.
 A finite sky of drywall.
 The floor vent to my left puffs its wispy breaths, the plumbing pipes swishing fluid below me and above me and all around the tiny bathroom in which I laid.
 I didn’t feel; I saw.

-F. Elle HullPublished about a year ago in VivaThe Great American Tampon Shortage
+F. Elle HullPublished 2 years ago in VivaThe Great American Tampon Shortage

 So far this year, Americans have experienced shortages in baby formula, camp counselors, child care workers, lifeguards, and swim lesson teachers.
 It’s not a stretch to say, it’s been a rough year for parents.
 Add in record-high gas prices, and this summer does not look to be a fun one.

-Jennifer GeerPublished about a year ago in VivaIt's time to stop telling women in their 30s how to live their lives
+Jennifer GeerPublished 2 years ago in VivaIt's time to stop telling women in their 30s how to live their lives

 I turned 30 this year, and let me tell you, that milestone falls on you not like a stone, but like a hard, crushing boulder.